QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/modeling/uml/diagrams/use_case/index.md

 Each of `Order`, `Checkout` and `Eat` are called **use cases** 🎫 and represent what the **actors** 🧑 can do within the **system** 🏠.
 The arrows between both are called **associations** 🌿.

 An actor can be another system.
-For instance, the restaurant is interacting with providers, so we will another another diagram with "restaurant" as an actor and "Provider" as a system.
+For instance, the restaurant is interacting with providers, so we will have another diagram with "restaurant" as an actor and "Provider" as a system.

 It's not a temporal diagram, e.g., it doesn't represent actions that can be performed after performing another action first.
 </div></div>